Artificial Retina Team Wins Prestigious 2009 R&D 100 Award

 Greenbaum is a corporate fellow and leader of Oak Ridge National Laboratory's Molecular Bioscience and Biotechnology Research Group.
 He also serves as an adjunct professor in the University of Tennessee's Genome Science and Technology program.
 Humayun is a professor of ophthalmology at the Keck School of Medicine and of biomedical engineering in the Viterbi School of Engineering at the University of Southern California (USC).
 He is also associate director of research at USC's Doheny Eye Institute.
 Together, they founded DOE's artificial retina program, which is aimed at restoring sight to people who are blind from age-related macular degeneration and retinitis pigmentosa.

-To Head IEEE Journal
+Lazzi Tapped To Head IEEE Journal

-Gianluca Lazzi, a prinicipal investigator on the U.S. Department of Energy's Artificial Retina Project, has been selected to serve as editor-in-chief of the journal IEEE Antennas and Wireless Propagation Letters for the term 2008-10.
+Gianluca Lazzi, a principal investigator on the U.S. Department of Energy's Artificial Retina Project, has been selected to serve as editor-in-chief of the journal IEEE Antennas and Wireless Propagation Letters for the term 2008-10.
 Lazzi is a professor of electrical and computer engineering at North Carolina State University.
 His group performs electromagnetic and thermal modeling on the DOE retinal prosthesis to help determine how much energy can be used to stimulate the remaining nondiseased cells.
 They also identify induced electromagnetic fields and temperature increases generated when the device is operating.

 Second Sight Wins NIH Award